-If you’ve ever lost your job, then you know it’s a flat out traumatic experience.
+If you’ve ever lost your job, then you know it’s a flat-out traumatic experience.
 This was my third… no fourth time in the world of layoffs.
 And no, it’s not because I am a sh*tty employee.
-I’ll have you know, I rarely called in sick, if ever, and I never, ever missed a deadline.
+I rarely called in sick, if ever and never ever missed a deadline.
 So why all the layoffs?
-Oh how I wish I knew.
+Oh, how I wish I knew.
 Maybe it’s the state of the economy, or the world of advertising, maybe I just made poor decisions in employers.
 Either way, it’s been a few months since I’ve written anything regarding the emotional state of my career, so here goes.

 - I worked at a publishing house where all the magazines were sold off and the company was dissolved.
 I was told unless I wanted to move to West Virginia, I had 3 months to look for a new job.

-- I stopped working small mom and pop shops to play it safe.
-I went to an in-house marketing department at a furniture company…they went bankrupt 2 years later.
+- The small boutique ad agency I worked at after the dot-bomb lost a lot of clients after 9/11.
+After sticking it out a couple more years, I decided to play it safe and went to an in-house marketing department at a furniture company…they went bankrupt 2 years later.

 - For the last 10 years, I worked as a Creative Director for a small ad agency downtown…you can get all the deets here.

-Someone told me that getting laid off is like getting dumped by someone, but the asshole takes all your money too.
-Pretty much…yup, that’s the nutshell.
+Someone told me that getting laid off feels like getting dumped by someone, but the asshole takes all your money too.
+Pretty much…yup, that’s it in a nutshell.

 Not sure if it’s because I’m older, or because I have more responsibilities, or maybe it was because I had been at the agency for 10 years…but I’m still processing this breakup.
 Understanding these emotions has been mostly through dreams.
 For example, I’m standing outside my designer’s office, and my production artist walks in and closes the door behind him.
 I pop my head in to see if they need help.
 Nope, we’re okay.
 I’m no longer needed.

 That’s a tough pill to swallow.
-When my sister was lying in ICU…literally dying, I was on the phone with freelancers trying to find someone to cover for me…not my boss.
+When my sister was lying in ICU…literally dying, I was on the phone (not my boss) with freelancers trying to find someone to cover for me.
 When Mercedes Benz and Virgin Atlantic were going full steam ahead, it wasn’t me who planned our wedding…it was The Boy.
-I arrived to work at 8:30am, took the 12:40am train home, fall asleep by 2:30am, and be up 4 hours later ready to do it all over again.
+I arrived to work at 8:30 am, took the 12:40 am train home, fall asleep by 2:30 am, and be up 4 hours later ready to do it all over again.
 F*cking dedication.
 I always, ALWAYS, put my job first.

 After I was let go, word spread my designer was promoted to Creative Director.
-My title that I worked my ass off for…my title…I was pissed to say the least.
+My title that I worked my ass off for…my title…I was pissed, to say the least.
 Yes, there was swearing.
 I shed some tears.
 Finally, after my temper tantrum, The Boy sat me down and said, what is Mark (the owner) supposed to do?
 Every agency needs a Creative Director, and he can’t afford to have Ross (designer) leave.
 He was right.
 My designer got my title as a consolation prize.
 He didn’t earn it.
-Oddly, it made me feel better.
+Oddly, those words of wisdom made me feel better.

 Wait, who the hell are you?!?!
 (My dream for some reason had concocted an intern.)
 I looked at Mark.
 He said if I wanted the intern’s position, he’d love to have me back.
 I could even have the book.
 And that’s when I realized…even if I could return, I didn’t want to return.
 Over the last 6 months, I’ve worked too hard to build a solid client roster and refocused my attention on the blog.
 That morning I awoke with a realization that I had fully embraced unemployed and accepted my layoff.